galczo5/open-midi-controller/MANUAL.md

 ## Configuration

-First of all, you have to select footswitch that you want to configure.
-Press footswitch you want to configure.
-If you want to configure long press, you should press it for more than 1 second.
+First of all, you have to select the footswitch that you want to configure.
+Press the footswitch you want to configure.
+If you want to configure the long press, you should press it for more than 1 second.
+If you want to configure the double click, you should press it twice in short period of time.

-Next you have to set MIDI channel.
+Next, you have to set MIDI channel.

 **Use FS1 and FS2 to change value**